nishansr/DSA/README.md

 # DSA
-## Feel free to reach out if you notice any mistake.
+## Feel free to reach out if you notice any mistake through issues.